swapxs/loki-mcp/README.md

 # Loki MCP Server

-A Go-based server implementation for the Model Context Protocol (MCP).
+A Go-based server implementation for the Model Context Protocol (MCP) with Grafana Loki integration.

 ## Getting Started